Olufunmi-Akin/CAPSTONE_PROJECT/README.md

 3. Power BI Dashboard:
 - Interactive dashboard showcasing a sales overview, top products, and regional breakdowns.
 - Filters and slicers for dynamic exploration of the data.

+### Expected Impact:
+The insights derived from the SalesData analysis will empower stakeholders to:
+- Make data-driven decisions to boost sales performance.
+- Identify and leverage top-performing products and regions.
+- Improve customer targeting and retention strategies.
+- Enhance operational efficiency by identifying bottlenecks and opportunities.

+This project lays the foundation for continuous sales performance monitoring and strategic planning, fostering growth and competitive advantage.

 1. Sales Overview

 ![image](https://github.com/user-attachments/assets/441123ea-3fe8-41b6-a1a8-3780405aca4c)